josejuradoibanez/mule-google-dfp-connector/demo/company-service-demo/README.md

 INTRODUCTION
 ------------

-This demo shows how you can first
+This demo shows how you can use the get-agency-by-name and update-company operations to update a Company in Google DFP.

 HOW TO RUN DEMO
 ---------------